 We may be required to share personal information before, during or after your relationship with us is established (employee, student, visitor, etc).

-We want to protect your personal data, but we do not wish to hinder your changes of establishing or moving on with your career or life goals.
-If we have shared your personal information in a way that has had an adverse affect on you, please let us know and we will aim to fix the issue if we can.
+We want to protect your personal data, but we do not wish to hinder your chances of establishing or moving on with your career or life goals.
+If we have shared your personal information in a way that you do not like, please let us know and we will do our best to fix the issue.

 Security of Collected Information